robbarwell123/GroupB_StratAirlift/README.md

 ## Documentation

-User documentation can be found in the Github repository at [Strategic Airlift Input Generator Wiki](https://github.com/robbarwell123/GroupB_StratAirlift/wiki).
+User documentation can be found in the Github repository at [Strategic Airlift Input User Documentation](https://github.com/robbarwell123/GroupB_StratAirlift/wiki/User-Documentation).

 If the user would like to see the detailed developer documentation they will need to generate it using the `make doxygen` command.
 This was done to keep the code base clean.

-Additional developer documentation is found in the [Strategic Airlift Input Generator Wiki](https://github.com/robbarwell123/GroupB_StratAirlift/wiki).
+Additional developer documentation is found in the [Strategic Airlift Input Developer Documentation](https://github.com/robbarwell123/GroupB_StratAirlift/wiki/Developer-Documentation).